-The aim of NEPT services, which are provided by West Midlands Ambulance Service NHS Foundation Trust, is to provide eligible patients with safe, timely and comfortable NHS funded transport.
-It can help eligible patients get to and from healthcare services this could be for:
+The aim of NEPT services, which are provided by West Midlands Ambulance Service University NHS Foundation Trust, is to provide eligible patients with safe, timely and comfortable NHS funded transport.
+It can help eligible patients get to and from healthcare services.
+This could be for:

 - Patient transport to or from a hospital, satellite or community services

 - Transfer of patients between healthcare services or

 - Helping patients return to their home or place of residence following a stay in hospital.